 Foxes are patient and persistent hunters.
 They may stalk your coop for days, learning your flock’s routines and searching for weaknesses in the coop or run.
 Common signs of a fox attack include:

-- Feathers scattered around the coop or yard.
+- Evidence of digging around the perimeter of your coop or run.

 How to Protect Chickens from Foxes